stratosphereips/StratosphereLinuxIPS/.github/CONTRIBUTING.md

 ask all branches to follow concise namings.
 These are the branch-naming patterns to follow when contributing to Slips:

-- name-bugfix-<>:        pull request branch, contains one bugfix,
+- author-bugfix-:        pull request branch, contains one bugfix,
-- name-docs-<>:          pull request branch, contains documentation work,
+- author-docs-:          pull request branch, contains documentation work,
-- name-enhance-<>:       pull request branch, contains one enhancement (not a new feature, but improvement nonetheless)
+- author-enhance-:       pull request branch, contains one enhancement (not a new feature, but improvement nonetheless)
-- name-feature-<>:       pull request branch, contains a new feature,
+- author-feature-:       pull request branch, contains a new feature,
-- name-refactor-<>:      pull request branch, contains code refactoring,
+- author-refactor-:      pull request branch, contains code refactoring,

 ## What branch should you base your contribution to Slips?

-As a general rule, base your contribution on the `master` branch.
+As a general rule, base your contribution on the `develop` branch.

 ## Creating a pull request